Regional-Modeling-LATMOS-IGE/WRF-infra/compile/compile_WRF.md

  - `scheduler`: whether to use the system's scheduler (eg. slurm on Spirit) to do the compilation.

+ - `executable`: the name of the WRF executable to compile (note that the main WRF model executable is called `em_real`).

  - `wrfoptions`: a comma-separated list of options to pass to WRF's configure script.
 These are used, for example, to (de)activate the compilation of WRF-Chem.
 See the file `configure` in the WRF repository for a list of available options.
 Only the options whose names do not start with a dash are supported.

 > [!NOTE]